 The Holocaust Narrative

-The Holocaust Narrative is a new workshop introduced by HETi in 2015.
-It is an interactive 90 minute presentation for senior cycle students.
+The Holocaust Narrative is a new presentation introduced by HETI in 2015.
+It is an interactive 90-minute presentation for senior cycle students.

 Aims and Objectives